Updated September 26, 2023

 You can help all these businesses and organizations by referring clients, prospects, and other inquisitors to them, and they can do the same for you.
-This free guide will give you tips for how to create strategic partnerships that will help you, them, and your clients.
+Our “Quick Guide to Profitable Partnerships” is a free resource that gives you tips for how to create strategic partnerships that will help you, them, and your clients.

 Action item: Pick three businesses or organizations each day for the next week and introduce yourself to the owners or managers.
 You can do yourself one better by purchasing something or volunteering some time.
-Give these people several business cards.
+Give these people several business cards or leave a personally branded copy of one of our magazines with them (more on that in a minute).
 Let them know you’ll recommend them and request they do the same.

 Be visible in your community by volunteering, speaking at, and attending community events.
 As always, make sure you introduce yourself to people and exchange information.
 Give them your business card printed with your social media accounts and suggest they follow you.

 Action item: Find one event in the next month at which you can volunteer your time or expertise and connect with the organizer.
 Don’t overlook your local Chamber of Commerce.
 Most will routinely host speakers who can contribute to the success of local businesses.
 You’re knowledge of the housing market and what attracts people to an area will be quite valuable.

 7. Write or contribute to articles, podcasts, and publications

 Just about every community has a town newspaper or newsletter, and they publish stories of local interest.
 That would include stories about home buying, home selling, the housing market, community development, or generally anything that may affect the quality of life in the local area.
 As an agent, you’re a valuable source of information.